Madrid: Present-day economy

 The Community of Madrid, the region comprising the city and the rest of municipalities of the province, had a GDP of €220B in 2017, equating to a GDP per capita of €33,800.
 In 2011 the city itself had a GDP per capita 74% above the national average and 70% above that of the 27 European Union member states, although 11% behind the average of the top 10 cities of the EU.
-Although housing just over 50% of the region's's population, the city generates 65.9% of its GDP.
+Although housing just over 50% of the region's population, the city generates 65.9% of its GDP.
 Following the recession commencing 2007/8, recovery was under way by 2014, with forecast growth rates for the city of 1.4% in 2014, 2.7% in 2015 and 2.8% in 2016.

 The economy of Madrid has become based increasingly on the service sector.
 In 2011 services accounted for 85.9% of value added, while industry contributed 7.9% and construction 6.1%.
 Nevertheless, Madrid continues to hold the position of Spain's second industrial centre after Barcelona, specialising particularly in high-technology production.
 Following the recession, services and industry were forecast to return to growth in 2014, and construction in 2015.